A closer look at what binge eating is and tips for managing it

 Move your body!
 Putting your body in motion everyday can be helpful.
 If you haven’t exercised before, it may be a good idea to talk with your medical doctor about the type of exercise that would be suitable for you.
 Exercise doesn’t have to mean just going to the gym for a run on the treadmill or lifting weights.
 Find a way to move your body in a way you enjoy.
 Perhaps that means going on a hike with friends, dancing your heart out in your room, riding your bike around town, or taking your dog for a walk.

 In your journey of recovery, it’s important to become in tune with your body and the signals it gives.
 Notice how you’re feeling when you eat, how you feel when you move your body, and how you feel when caring for yourself in other ways.
-Your self-care routine (which can be as simple as showering and getting enough sleep) will help you grow more in tune with your needs and what makes you feel like the best version of yourself!
+Your self-care routine (which can be as simple as showering and getting enough sleep) will help you grow more in tune with your needs and what makes you feel like the best version of yourself.
+Check out our Overcoming an Eating Disorder article for more information on entering recovery.

 For more information: